MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-monitor.md

 - Discover additional [released](/cli/azure/reference-index) and [extension](/cli/azure/azure-cli-extensions-list) references in the Azure CLI documentation.

-- Find out more about extension references in [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
+- Learn more about extension references in [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).